In this article, we are going to discuss whether you should submit a housing report or a UKVI Property Inspection report for your:

-Does the housing report need to be an original?
+Does the housing report that we submit need to be an original copy?

 If you choose to submit a housing report, you will not have to submit the original housing report or UKVI property inspection report.

-As stated in the Statement of Changes to the Immigration Rules: HC 1534, 11 October 2018, the the Home Office will no longer generally insist on seeing original documents: copies may be provided.
+As stated in the Statement of Changes to the Immigration Rules: HC 1534, 11 October 2018, the Home Office will no longer generally insist on seeing original documents – copies (either paper or digital) may be provided.

-What is the expiry date of a Housing report?
+What is the expiry date of Housing reports?

-There are no set expiry date with regards to a Housing Report for the purposes of a UK partner or parent visa immigration application.
+There is no set expiry date concerning a Housing Report for a UK partner or parent visa immigration application.

-This is not surprising since the Housing Report is not a specified document that must be submitted.
+This is not surprising since the Housing Report is mentioned in the Immigration Rules or current Home Office guidance.

 How much does a housing report cost?